 Perfectionism is usually extrinsic and often driven by fears.
 The fear of not being good enough, the fear of what others might think of you, the fear of not being loved or accepted, the fear of criticism, or the fear of (assumed) consequences.

 While the healthy pursuit of perfection is intrinsic.
 It’s about setting realistic goals and doing your best to achieve them, no matter what others think about you.
-It leads to progress and personal growth.
+It leads to progress, self-improvement, and self-growth.

 Perfectionists often equate their self-worth with external and measurable accomplishments.
 It’s not about the thing or the process itself, but about the external recognition and validation by others.